zcabbub/tokenomics/competitors/Ocean/initial Ocean.md

 title: check ocean whitepaper about $difficulty$ formula
 ```

 9. If Bob finds dataset X useful, he can stake his O in X in order to receive a certain amount of DX.
+As
 	- *for the sake of this example, consider that he does that*
 10. Bob makes X available for download as he staked O into it and now owns DX.